 In 2019, the BLAST OSA trial protocol was amended to include a long-term safety follow-up phase.
 All participants who received the Genio system are eligible to enroll in the long-term follow-up phase of the trial.
-The follow up will help us obtain long-term safety and efficacy data.
 The majority of the participants are currently four years post-implantation.